Skip to main content

 MTD for holiday-let landlords: the rules after FHL abolition

 Making Tax Digital runs off your gross qualifying income.
-That’s your rent plus any self-employment turnover, added together, before a single expense comes off.
-Whether Sarah got dragged in from April 2026 was decided by the return she filed by 31 January 2026, the one covering 2024/25.
+That’s your rent plus any self-employment turnover, added together, before expenses.
+Whether Sarah had to start in April 2026 was decided by the qualifying income on her 2024/25 return.
 The bar drops from £50,000 to £30,000 in April 2027, then to £20,000 in April 2028.
-So anyone sitting under the line today isn’t off the hook.
-Just further back in the queue.
+Someone below the first threshold should therefore check the later tests rather than treating April 2026 as the only start date.

 Two things specific to former holiday-let owners change the maths.
 Holiday-let income was always property income for this test, so the regime ending didn’t nudge Sarah any closer to the threshold on its own.
 But that new 50:50 default can.
 Picture a couple where one partner used to take 80% of £60,000 of cottage income.
-Split evenly now, they’re each treated as getting £30,000, which might keep both under today’s threshold, or tip a second person over a future one.
-The way you split income isn’t a bookkeeping nicety anymore.
-It’s a switch that can turn the whole obligation on or off.
+Split evenly now, they’re each treated as getting £30,000.
+That may leave both below the 2026 threshold while placing each of them at the 2027 threshold.
+Because HMRC tests each person separately and the rule applies only when income is more than the threshold, the actual ownership and profit split needs to be checked rather than estimated.

 Period coveredDeadline